Taraxtix/Ssmpl/README.md

 ```

 #### --Else--

-using a else block, the if block and the else block must alter the stack the same way.
+An if with an else block must modify the stack in the same way

 ```rust
 if # condition # do
     # Execute here if condition is true #